Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization: Introduction

 \section{Introduction}

 Cut finite element methods (CutFEM) have emerged as a versatile approach for solving partial differential equations (PDEs) on complex geometries \cite{burman2015cutfem, burman2014fictitious, burman2016full, burman2022cutfem, cerroni2019numerical}.
 These methods allow for the discretization of the domain using a mesh that is independent of the geometry, which simplifies mesh generation and enables the simulation of problems with evolving interfaces or moving boundaries.
-However, CutFEM can suffer from ill-conditioning when elements are small cuts, i.e., when the interface intersects elements in a way that creates very small subdomains.
+However, CutFEM can suffer from ill-conditioning when the interface intersects elements in a way that creates cut cells with an arbitrarily small volume fraction inside the domain.
 This can lead to a poorly conditioned system matrix and adversely affect solver performance.
 To address this challenge, various stabilization methods have been developed to ensure mathematical well-posedness regardless of how the geometry intersects with the interface~\cite{burman2010ghost, badia2022linking}.
-A popular choice is to employ a ghost penalty approach to penalize jumps in the solution or its derivatives across element faces, providing crucial stability especially for high-order finite element spaces~\cite{larson2020stabilization, hansbo2017cut, claus2019cutfem}.
+A popular choice is to employ a ghost penalty approach to penalize jumps in the solution or its derivatives across element faces, providing stability especially for high-order finite element spaces~\cite{larson2020stabilization, hansbo2017cut, claus2019cutfem}.

-The implementation of the ghost penalty is somewhat vexing because it involves evaluation of high-order derivatives.
-As a remedy for that, we exploit the tensor-product structure of the finite element basis functions to reduce both the computational cost and implementation complexity of the ghost penalty operator.
-By expressing the ghost penalty term as a sum of Kronecker products of one-dimensional mass and penalty matrices, we can efficiently compute the action of the ghost penalty operator on a vector without explicitly assembling the global matrix.
+While the direct implementation of face-based ghost penalty can be vexing due to the evaluation of high-order derivatives, alternatives such as volume-based methods exist that avoid this issue~\cite{burman2010ghost, preuss2018higher, bergbauer2024high}.
+However, the face-based approach is particularly amenable to the tensor-product factorization presented in this work.
+By expressing the ghost penalty term as a sum of Kronecker products of one-dimensional mass and penalty matrices, we can efficiently compute its action on a vector without explicitly assembling the global matrix.
 This approach is particularly well-suited for high-order finite element methods, where the cost of assembling and storing the global matrix can be prohibitively high.